LiemDQ/LiemDQ.github.io/content/posts/cost_structure_invariance.md

 To this day, it remains perhaps the finest demonstration of the power of human ingenuity and industry.
 As it went from the crude, hand-soldered contraptions of the '50s to the atomically precise marvels of today, the industry reshaped the world—and itself.

-Decade after decade, die shrink after die shrink, *inevitably*: the cost of computing reliably dropped at an exponential pace.
+Decade after decade, die shrink after die shrink, reliably and *inevitably*: the cost of computing dropped at an exponential pace.
 Computation went from an activity of powerful nation-states, to one of corporations, to a luxury, to a necessity, to a commodity.

 This was the crux of [Gordon Moore's original prediction](http://cva.stanford.edu/classes/cs99s/papers/moore-crammingmorecomponents.pdf).
 It's been twisted into a statement about technical performance—i.e., transistor densities—over the years, but it was originally about *economics*.
 Specifically, Moore predicted that the economically optimal transistor density would double roughly every 2 years.